trafficinc/bastet/README.md

 Static security scanner for PHP projects.

 `Bastet` is a dependency-light CLI tool for detecting common security vulnerabilities in PHP codebases.
+It is designed to work especially well with [`wayfinder-core`](https://github.com/trafficinc/wayfinder-core) projects, while remaining usable on generic PHP applications.
 It ships as a Composer package with a `vendor/bin/bastet` executable.

 ## Install